Kani Shawl

 A Kani shawl is a type of Kashmir shawl originating from the Kanihama area of the Kashmir Valley.
-It is one of the oldest handicraft of Kashmir.
+It is one of the oldest handicrafts of Kashmir.
 This craft has been a part of the valley since the time of Mughals.
 The shawls are woven from pashmina yarn.
 The government of Jammu and Kashmir has granted a geographical indication to the Kani shawl, making it illegal to sell shawls made outside of the Kanihama area as Kani shawls.

 History

 Kani weaving is believed to be an art indigenous to Kanihama and traced back to 3000 BC.
 This exquisite shawl was once coveted by Mughal Kings, Sikh Maharajas and British Aristocrats.
 The Ain-i-Akbari records that Emperor Akbar was an avid collector of Kani shawls.

-While the name 'Kani' comes from the area where this particular artisans come from, Kanihama, the word 'Kani' - in Kashmiri - also means a small wooden oblong spool.
+While the name 'Kani' comes from the area where these particular artisans come from, Kanihama, the word 'Kani' - in Kashmiri - also means a small wooden oblong spool.